Quantum control of hole spin qubits in double quantum dots

-\textit{Qubit state initialization.} One of the DiVicenzo's criteria for the construction of a quantum computer is the ability to initialize the state of the qubits.
-We use the singlet-triplet states to map the computational basis as $\ket{0}=\ket{T_-(1, 1)}$ and $\ket{1}=\ket{S(1, 1)}$.
+\textit{Qubit state initialization.} One of DiVincenzo's criteria for the construction of a quantum computer \cite{DiVincenzo2000} is the ability to initialize the state of the qubit.
+We use the singlet-triplet states to map the computational basis as $\ket{0}\equiv\ket{T_-(1, 1)}$ and $\ket{1}\equiv\ket{S(1, 1)}$.
 A general qubit state is written as

 where $\theta$ and $\phi$ are the polar and azimuthal angles, respectively, defined on the Bloch sphere.
-The qubit is first initialized at $\ket{T_-(1, 1)} $ using spin-selective operations on the DQD system.
-Another possibility of initialization is to let the system decay to its ground state, which corresponds to $\ket{T_-(1, 1)}$ at the limit $\varepsilon > \tilde{\varepsilon}$.
-Our goal is to develop a protocol that can be tuned to evolve the system to an arbitrary value of the final angles $\theta_f$ and $\phi_f$.
-When performing a FAQUAD protocol, we found that varying $t_f$ from $t_f\rightarrow0$ to $t_f = t_f^*$, the first peak in the fidelity of the state transfer, the final polar angle goes smoothly from $\theta_f\rightarrow 0$ to $\theta_f \rightarrow \pi$.
+To achieve a general state, the qubit is first initialized at $\ket{T_-(1, 1)} $ using spin-selective operations on the DQD system.
+Another possibility of initialization is to let the system decay to its ground state, which corresponds to $\ket{T_-(1, 1)}$ in the limit $\varepsilon < \tilde{\varepsilon}$.
+Our goal is to develop a protocol that can be applied to evolve the system to an arbitrary value of the angles $\theta$ and $\phi$.
+When performing a FAQUAD protocol, we found that varying $t_f$ from $t_f\rightarrow0$ to $t_f = \tilde{t}_f$, which corresponds to the first peak in the fidelity of the state transfer, the final polar angle goes smoothly from $\theta\rightarrow 0$ to $\theta \rightarrow \pi$.
 Then, the polar angle can be tuned by implementing a FAQUAD pulse with a given $t_f$ that depends on the desired polar angle.
-The acquired azimuthal angle during the process of FAQUAD depends on the final polar angle, $\phi_\mathrm{FAQUAD}(\theta_f)$, which can be approximated by a second order polynomial function.
+The acquired azimuthal angle during the process of FAQUAD depends on the final polar angle, $\phi_\mathrm{FAQUAD}(\theta_f)$, which can be approximated by a second-order polynomial function.
 To achieve the desired phase, one can do a rotation around the $z$-axis by letting the system evolve in the large detuning limit.
-The phase during this waiting time $t_w$ is $\phi_w = \frac{1}{\hbar}\int_0^{t_w} dt[E_{S(1, 1)} - E_{T_-(1, 1)}] = -\frac{E_z}{\hbar}t_w$, and the total phase is given by $\phi_f = \phi_\mathrm{FAQUAD}(\theta_f) + \phi_w(t_f)$.
-From here we can extract $t_w$, which depends on both $\phi_f$ and $\theta_f$.
-This protocols can be found in more details in the Supplemental Material \cite{SuppMat}.
+The phase during this waiting time $t_w$ reads $\phi_w = \frac{1}{\hbar}\int_0^{t_w} dt[E_{S(1, 1)} - E_{T_-(1, 1)}] = -\frac{E_z}{\hbar}t_w$.
+This last expression is only valid if the coupling between the states is low enough, which can be obtained using large detuning, or simply turning off the tunneling rate and setting $t_N=0$.
+The total phase after the waiting time is given by $\phi = \phi_\mathrm{FAQUAD}(\theta) + \phi_w(t_w)$.
+From here we can extract $t_w$, which depends on both $\phi$ and $\theta$.
+This protocol is schematically shown in Fig.~\ref{fig:state_preparation}.